 To reduce the risk of accidents, increase the efficiency of the transport chain and reduce the administrative burdens and environmental impact, EfficienSea2 provides a new generation of standardised end-user services based on contemporary technology.
-We identify, develop, mature, test and where possible standardise and implement more than 15 end-user services for smart navigation and administration.
+We have identified, developed, matured, tested and where possible standardised and implemented more than 15 end-user services for smart navigation and administration.
 Some services are reinventions of decades-old tools, while others are groundbreaking services that are new to the market.

 Platforms for services

-We make services available to the end user by developing web-based platforms for the Arctic and Baltic areas.
-Services will also be prototyped and tested in commercial onboard and shore equipment for the long-term roll-out.
+EffiicenSea2 have strived to make services available to the end user by developing web-based platforms for the Arctic and Baltic areas.
+Services have also been prototyped and tested in commercial onboard and shore equipment for the long-term roll-out.

-A major goal of EfficienSea2 is to establish a number of operational services on web-based platforms.
-We focus on two very different areas – Arctic waters and the Baltic Sea.
+A major goal of EfficienSea2 have been to establish a number of operational services on web-based platforms.
+We have focused on two very different areas – Arctic waters and the Baltic Sea.
 Based on the operational platform ArcticWeb, developed by the Danish Maritime Authority, EfficienSea2 develops the corresponding BalticWeb covering the Baltic Sea.
-BalticWeb will display and demonstrate most of the end-user services developed in EfficienSea2, including the services developed specifically for Arctic waters.
+BalticWeb displays and demonstrates most of the end-user services developed in EfficienSea2, including the services developed specifically for Arctic waters.
 The web-based solutions are independent from onboard equipment, and all you need to access the services available is a computer and an internet connection and – for some services – a login to the MCP.

 BalticWeb will be made available to a large number of varied maritime users.
-During the project, BalticWeb will go from testing (Read more about tests of BalticWeb) and prototyping to an actual operational state with most of the services developed in EfficienSea2 available.
+During the project, BalticWeb have gone from testing (Read more about tests of BalticWeb) and prototyping to an almost operational state with most of the services developed in EfficienSea2 available.

-The development of services is linked to the commercial industry through project partners allowing for the implementation of services on commercial navigational systems.
-This procedure will prove the commercial viability and benefit of the services developed in EfficienSea2.
+The development of services has been linked to the commercial industry through project partners allowing for the implementation of services on commercial navigational systems.
+This procedure has proven the commercial viability and benefit of the services developed in EfficienSea2.